p-m-p/parsonic/packages/back-to-top/README.md

 ## Usage

-Use copy to clipboard with your favourite bundler or directly from a CDN.
+Use back-to-top with your favourite bundler or directly from a CDN.
 A minified build is provided as `min.js` with a source map.

 ### Quick start